Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 \subsection{Creating relationships}

 Individuals (or objects) in real life can use the terms of this ontology and thus create the necessary relationships to handle anonymization according to the purpose of use that the datasets will have (NOY, 2001).
-Let us use, as an example, a researcher who will study how to develop an AI application to predict hospital mortality, classifying which patients have the highest risk of dying in the first hours of hospitalization.
+As an example, let us use a researcher who will study how to develop an AI application to predict hospital mortality, classifying which patients have the highest risk of dying in the first hours of hospitalization.

 The first question to start this relationship between the researcher and the anonymization methods must be asked to understand the study design and thus identify its properties in the ontology.
 To start this conversation, what is the study design?
 From this answer, we use the properties that connect the classes and the properties in the anonymization domain to define a sequence of relationships to treat the subject in the context of a specific study.
-Thus we can define an ontology instance.
+Thus, we can define an ontology instance.